amartyasd/amartyasd.github.io/_pages/eq_ell_coh.md

-This is the website for the reading seminar "Equivariant Elliptic Cohomology ", starting tentatively in mid-September.
+This is the website for the reading seminar "Equivariant Elliptic Cohomology ", starting tentatively in mid-December.
 There's a mailing list of the seminar; to be added, feel free to contact one of the organisers.

 [Here's](https://drive.google.com/file/d/1ZQuyfE6Uxnviye5kH0PMGYwGF-SLoOUX/view?usp=sharing) the link to the syllabus of the seminar.
 The main reference for the seminar will be Gepner-Meier.

-Update: Please fill [this](https://forms.gle/tiwcUQ5X8eAe68zV6) if you wish to give a talk.
+Update: Please fill out [this](https://forms.gle/tiwcUQ5X8eAe68zV6) if you wish to give a talk.

 Date  | Title of the talk | Speaker | Notes and Video
 --- | --- | --- | ---